AdaCore/training_material/courses/fundamentals_of_ada/100_packages.rst

       |   :answer:`end One;`
       | :answer:`end P;`

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Procedure "One" must have a body`
+   A. Procedure :ada:`One` must have a body
-   B. :explanation:`No assignment of a value to "out" parameter`
+   B. No assignment of a value to :ada:`out` parameter
-   C. :explanation:`Cannot duplicate "Object_One"`
+   C. Cannot duplicate :ada:`Object_One`
-   D. :explanation:`Correct`
+   D. Correct

 ==================
 Executable Parts